Hydro-regionalism—meeting a region’s water needs with renewable supplies from the local watershed—is a key tenet of WMG's 50-Year Program.

-WMG worked closely with the Community Water Coalition to develop a Hydro-regional policy platform.
+WMG has developed a Hydro-regional policy platform.
 The platform is supported by an annual water budget for the Tucson Basin, that shows how Tucson can be fully supported by renewable groundwater, effluent, and harvested water.
 Check out the basic water budget below or nerd out on the detailed water budget with footnotes.

 Modeling Hydro-regionalism at the Living Lab